WASTE DIVERSION REGULATIONS

 Effective January 1, 2017, regulations mandate businesses and organizations that sell or serve food or beverages in the District to exclusively use recyclable or compostable food service products.

-Foamed Polystyrene (StyrofoamTM) Ban
+Foamed Polystyrene Food Service Products Ban

 The Sustainable DC Omnibus Amendment Act of 2014 bans the use of food service products made of expanded polystyrene, commonly known as foam or StyrofoamTM.
 The ban began on January 1, 2016 and applies to all District businesses and organizations that serve food.

-The Anacostia River Clean Up and Protection Act of 2009 – commonly known as the “Bag Law” – requires that businesses selling food or alcohol within the District charge a $0.05 fee for each paper and plastic bag distributed with any purchase, with certain exemptions.
+"Skip the Bag, Save the River" -- The Anacostia River Clean Up and Protection Act of 2009 – commonly known as the “Bag Law” – requires that businesses selling food or alcohol within the District charge a $0.05 fee for each paper and plastic bag distributed with any purchase, with certain exemptions.
 Collected revenues goes to The Anacostia River Clean Up and Protection Fund.

 The Sustainable Purchasing Program assists District staff and agencies in meeting the environmental requirements set forth by DC law as well as policies that require the District to purchase environmentally preferable products and services to the maximum extent possible (Mayoral Order 2009-60 , D.C.
 Official Code Section 2-361.01 , OCP Policy 7000.00).